 This blog series aims to dive into behavioral science findings so marketing and content creators can create nuanced marketing materials, based on evidence-based consumer psychology.

-Published in the International Journal of Research in Marketing, Daniel Mochon, Michael Norton and Dan Ariely tested a hypothesis they dubbed the IKEA Effect.
+Published in the International Journal of Research in Marketing back in 2012, Daniel Mochon, Michael Norton, and Dan Ariely tested a hypothesis they dubbed the IKEA Effect.
 One of the experiments they ran went like this: Volunteers were given either a preassembled Lego car or some Legos and a set of instructions and told to put it together.
 Afterward, researchers asked: How much would you pay to keep your Lego car?

 Crazy, right?
 From a rational economics standpoint, the logic of that purchase is a bit wobbly, a bit Stockholm Syndrome-ish.
 Yet many businesses also offload the costs of assembling onto their consumers too.